soodaayush/llamatalk/README.md

 ## Inspiration

-I wanted to create my own local chatbot with an interface.
-When I discovered that it was not difficult due to an easy-to-use service called Ollama, I decided to experiment with making a local chatbot website.
+I’ve always wanted a personal chatbot that runs locally, something private, responsive, and customizable.
+When I discovered Ollama, which makes running LLMs locally super straightforward, I decided to build a minimal front-end that lets anyone interact with an LLM through a browser interface.

 ## Challenges

-Connecting the Large Language Model (LLM) to the website itself and ensuring the correct objects were used within the response object.
+- Establishing a reliable connection between the front-end and the local LLM service
+- Properly formatting the request and parsing the LLM's response
+- Ensuring a seamless user experience with fast, local responses

 ## Lessons Learned

-I learned about using the Ollama service and how to send and fetch data from the LLM.
+- How to run and interact with local LLMs via Ollama
+- Sending and receiving JSON data using `fetch` in JavaScript
+- Handling response objects and dynamically updating the UI
+- Customizing models and experimenting with local inference setups

 ## The Website

-A chatbot powered by Meta's Codellama.
-You can ask it a question, and you will get a response.
-As of now, you must run the LLM locally on your machine through a service called Ollama.
-From there, your LLM will be ran on a localhost server, which you can define in the JavaScript file.
-LlamaTalk uses the localhost to provide a prompt and receive a response.
-You can customize the code to use any model with any parameter count as you please.
+LlamaTalk is a simple, sleek interface for chatting with locally hosted LLMs via Ollama.
+Powered by Meta's CodeLlama, LlamaTalk lets you ask questions and get intelligent responses, all while keeping everything on your own machine.

 ## Links